DIRECTED ENERGY PROFESSIONAL SOCIETY

 Overview

 Cyberspace is an important and expanding domain for military operations.
 Directed energy (DE) is an important and expanding technology area with many military applications.
-Eighth Air Force and DEPS are cooperating in staging a workshop on the applications of DE in cyberspace.
+Eighth Air Force and DEPS have cooperated in staging a workshop on the applications of DE in cyberspace.

 This topic is very broad as shown in the following two paragraphs, provided by Eighth Air Force.